 - In relation to upgrading to newer ArchiCAD version

-- upgrading the licenses on The upgrade site.
+- upgrading the licenses with LMT or on the upgrade site.

 - installing a new main version of ArchiCAD (for more details go here )